-On Saturday morning, March 25, 2023, my older brother John passed.
+On a Saturday morning in March 2023, my brother John passed away.
 His crisis came on quickly and ended after two agonizing weeks.
 Everyone involved did what they could, but it was simply his time to go.
 There is no easy way to die.
-Not for the person dying or for the loved ones they leave behind.
-The lucky ones find meaning in death.
+Not for the person dying or for the loved ones left behind.
+The lucky survivors find meaning in death.
 I have not found meaning in his.
 What I did find on my journey to be with John’s family was kindness.
 This is a story about how simple acts of kindness can make a difference in a situation like mine, if only for a brief moment.

 Then she said, “I’ll go to the local grocery store when I get off of work and pick up some fresh bananas so you can have one tomorrow morning”.

 What’s that you say?
-You are going to do this act of kindness on your own time so that I will have a better customer experience tomorrow at breakfast?
+You are going to do this act of kindness on your own time so that I will have a banana tomorrow at breakfast?
+This was another “wow” moment that I didn’t expect.

-It was another “wow” moment that I didn’t expect.
-I thanked her and said that today was my birthday and her act of kindness made it a little better.
+I thanked her and told her it was my birthday, and her act of kindness made it a little better.
 She did not know about my brother’s passing.
 She was doing what excellent customer service professionals do.
-Go the extra mile for their customers to deliver an exceptional experience.
+Go the extra mile for the customer to make them happy.

-My brother and I took one evening to have dinner with just the two of us.
-He picked a restaurant called Hola! in Bend.
+My brother and I took that evening to have dinner, just the two of us.
+He selected a restaurant called Hola! in Bend, Oregon.
 The atmosphere was vibrant and warm.
 The food was excellent and so was the service.
-Our waiter had the perfect balance between being attentive, but not over attentive.
+Our waiter had the perfect balance between being attentive, but not overly attentive.
 He knew not to interrupt while we were talking, and yet was able to attend to our needs seamlessly.
 He was friendly, but not overly so.
-He understood that he was an important part of our customer experience, regardless of how good the food was.
+He understood that he was an important part of our dining experience, regardless of how good the food was.

 The presentation of the food was beautiful.
 The timing of the servings was impeccable.
 The waiter was always there when we needed him.
 When it was time for dessert, we decided to split a flan.
 Rather than presenting us with one dessert and two forks, he served the dessert on two plates, each plate with a chocolate drip surrounding the flan.
 Both flans were perfectly round.
-Even though we were splitting one dessert, they presented it as two desserts.
-I have never seen this before and I was impressed!
+Even though we were splitting one dessert, the waiter presented it as two desserts.
+I have never experienced this before, and I was impressed!

 Our evening having dinner together was important.
-It was a time to focus just on each other, to remember and to celebrate the life of our brother John.
+It was a time to focus on each other, to remember, to mourn, and to celebrate the life of our brother John.

-The customer service professionals in my story did not know about my older brother's passing or about my pain.
+The customer service professionals in my story did not know about John's passing or about my sadness.
 What they did wasn’t done out of sympathy.
-It was exceptional customer service.
-It was an act of kindness.
+They were acts of kindness.
 It is how we all should treat each other every day.

 “Only time heals what reason cannot.”